Programs

 Core Course

-At least one course must be conducted in French, Spanish, or Italian
+At least one of these course must be conducted in French, Spanish, or Italian

 Initial eligibility for departmental honors in English: Students who have earned a GPA of 3.5 in the major and an overall GPA of 3.0 at the end of their junior year are eligible to pursue departmental honors by writing an honors thesis and passing a defense of that thesis in their senior year.